csc7/PP4_CI_WQCS/README.md

 The design was planned to cover screen sizes from 320x568px to 1920x1370px.

 ## **Colours**
 White and RGB(49, 49, 48), with some titles in RGB(76, 76, 211).
 Other variations close to these three colours are also present to enhance contrast.
-The backgound of the body was set to RGB(236, 238, 238) in order to have a good contrast as well.
+The background of the body was set to RGB(236, 238, 238) in order to have a good contrast as well.

 #### [Back to Index](#index)
 <br>